 Groot Sensei had several memorable encounters with T.K.
 Chiba Shihan in the mid-1980s, and from 1989 on, traveled frequently to train under the direction of Chiba Sensei.
 In 2005, Groot Sensei formally affiliated with Birankai North America.

 In addition to his long-time study and practice of Aikido and Japanese swordsmanship, Groot Sensei has pursued periods of intensive study several mind-body fitness disciplines, as well as academic study in human physiology & performance, skills-based fitness & conditioning.

-Groot Sensei is a member of the Senior Council of Birankai North America and a former member of the Examination Committee of Birankai North America.
-He is a Co-Founder and currently serves as the Secretary-Treasurer of the organization.
-Groot Sensei is also a Co-founder and Director of Ryushin Shouchi Ryu Canada.
+Groot Sensei is a member of the Senior Council of Birankai North America, and a former member of the Examination Committee of Birankai North America.
+He serves as a Director and the current Secretary-Treasurer of Birankai Canada.